-- Continue to work with DOF and the Habitat Division in prioritizing and reviewing BMP effectiveness monitoring projects, such as the Trends Monitoring of Fish Habitat Conditions in S.E.
-Alaska study. - Participate as a member of the State Tongass Team to work cooperatively and proactively with the Tongass National Forest in addressing and resolving issues and concerns early in the timber sale planning process.
+- Continue to work with DOF and the Habitat Division in prioritizing and reviewing BMP effectiveness monitoring projects. - Participate as a member of the State Tongass Team to work cooperatively and proactively with the Tongass National Forest in addressing and resolving issues and concerns early in the timber sale planning process.